cdcasey/12gov3/posts/2018-10-09-1-food-waste/index.md

   - "ag-industry"
 coverImage: "./Ep_001_foodwaste.jpg"
 slug: "1-food-waste"
 excerpt: "Welcome to the inaugural Episode of One to Grow On!
 This week, Hallie and Chris discuss how and why food goes to waste.
-We find out why that's bad, and how we convince ourselves we're not the bad ones.
+We find out why that’s bad, and how we convince ourselves we’re not the bad ones.
 We also learn about the difference between food waste and food loss,  how this affects the planet and just how old our apples are."
 ---

 Welcome to the inaugural Episode of One to Grow On!
 This week, Hallie and Chris discuss how and why food goes to waste.
-We find out why that's bad, and how we convince ourselves we're not the bad ones.
+We find out why that’s bad, and how we convince ourselves we’re not the bad ones.
 We also learn about the difference between food waste and food loss,  how this affects the planet and just how old our apples are.

 **Connect with us!** [twitter.com/onetogrowonpod](http://twitter.com/onetogrowonpod) [instagram.com/onetogrowonpod](http://instagram.com/onetogrowonpod) [facebook.com/onetogrowonpod](http://facebook.com/onetogrowonpod) [onetogrowonpod@gmail.com](mailto:onetogrowonpod@gmail.com) Post with #AskOnetoGrowOn